Skip to main content

 1. No Single Source of Truth

 When deals live in spreadsheets, documents live in shared drives, and communications live in email, your team spends more time searching than executing.
-A 2024 McKinsey study found that knowledge workers spend 19% of their time searching for information.
+Research from McKinsey found that knowledge workers spend nearly 20% of their time searching for information.
 For deal teams managing 20+ active deals, that's an entire day per week lost to context switching.

 2. Version Conflicts Kill Confidence